jeeliz/jeelizFaceFilter/README.md

   //... other init parameters
 });
 ```

+You can check out the amazing work of [@jackbilestech](jackbilestech), [jackbilestech/jeelizFaceFilter](https://github.com/jackbilestech/jeelizFaceFilter) if you are interested to use this library in a NPM / ES6 / Webpack environment.

 ### With JavaScript frontend frameworks
 We don't cover here the integration with mainstream JavaScript frontend frameworks (*React*, *Vue*, *Angular*).